 To help facilitate this, the Community Center works with local citizens to be ready when needed.
 Among other things, we participate in the City’s annual Emergency Preparedness Fair in the fall, we provide education on how to prepare, and we have an agreement to make our facility available to the Red Cross in the event of a regional emergency.

 It’s never too late to begin getting ready.
 If you have taken steps to prepare, this event is a great opportunity to review and update your plans and emergency supplies for both your home and your business.
 You can get a headstart on your emergency preparations by putting together the things that you will need in your Go-Bag in the event of a disaster.
 You can find a list of items to put aside here.
-While you will want to customize you list based on your personal needs it’s a great place to start.
+While you will want to customize your list based on your personal needs, it’s a great place to start.